NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 • Notebooks cannot be duplicated, and deleted notes cannot be recovered.

-• Studio Panel can generate multiple outputs at once (like a mind map, quiz, and timeline) from a single prompt.
+• Studio Panel can generate multiple outputs at once, like a mind map, quiz, and timeline, from a single prompt.
+2026 adds Data Tables, infographics, and slide decks.

 How ChatGPT Works (The Basics)